Australian native plants that you can grow indoors

 Maidenhair fern (Adiantum aethiopicum)

-Maidenhair fern leaves repel water so efficiently that droplets bead and roll straight off, a trait that helps prevent fungal disease indoors.
+Maidenhair fern leaves repel water so efficiently that droplets bead and roll straight off — a trait that helps prevent fungal disease indoors.

 Indoor care

 Provide bright light without direct sun.
 Soil must remain evenly moist at all times.
-Mini snips are helpful when removing any dead fronds.
+Mini snips are helpful when removing dead fronds.

 Difficulty: Hard